carnarez/astdocs/postrenders/README.md

-A few post-rendering examples I implemented in the past and found interesting.
+A few post-rendering examples I implemented in the past and found worth keeping.